 - Rebate funds are issued after 2-step verification: Approval in writing of Construction Documents and Project Completion Inspection

 - The San Antonio River Authority reserves the right to correct rebate calculation errors if they occur

 - Project must be complete by June 30, 2022

 The application consists of three parts.
 All three parts must be submitted in order for your application to be complete, and reviewed by the River Authority.

 - Project Map and Cross-section Details (See "Checklist" section below)

 - Download the Stormwater BMP Rebate Worksheet

-Application, project map, cross-section details and worksheet must be submitted to this email by the rebate deadline.
-Include "River Authority Rebate" in subject line.
+Application, project map, cross-section details and worksheet must be submitted by email here before the rebate deadline.
+Include Watershed Wise Rebate in subject line.